Atrium Health Kings Mountain Behavioral Health

 Atrium Health Kings Mountain Behavioral Health - Kings Mountain, NC

 Atrium Health Kings Mountain Behavioral Health is an addiction treatment facility situated at 706 West King Street in the 28086 zip code in Kings Mountain, NC.
-It specializes in Buprenorphine treatment.
-Atrium Health Kings Mountain Behavioral Health provides naltrexone administration, buprenorphine detoxification and relapse prevention from naltrexone.
-Some of the treatment approaches used by Atrium Health Kings Mountain Behavioral Health include 12-step rehab, motivational interviewing and relapse prevention.
-Atrium Health Kings Mountain Behavioral Health also specializes in detox services and offers Opioid Detox, Alcohol Detox and Benzodiazepines Detoxification.
+It specializes in Naltrexone treatment.
+Atrium Health Kings Mountain Behavioral Health provides buprenorphine detoxification, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Atrium Health Kings Mountain Behavioral Health include motivational incentives, trauma counseling and substance use counseling approach.
+Atrium Health Kings Mountain Behavioral Health also specializes in detox services and offers Alcohol Detox, Benzodiazepines Detoxification and Opioid Detox.
 Atrium Health Kings Mountain Behavioral Health provides hospital inpatient treatment and hospital inpatient detoxification.
 It also provides detoxification.

 Address: 706 West King Street, Kings Mountain, NC 28086